lbraun/csr_lookup/README.md

 - TODO

 ## Running the app
 To run the app locally, navigate to the nodeapp directory and run `npm start`.
+Once the server is running, go to http://localhost:8000/ in your browser and you should see the app's main page.

 ## Project documents
 - [Proposal](https://github.com/lbraun/csr_lookup/blob/master/proposal.md)